 CSAPA in a prison setting, few in number (16), focus their activities on incarcerated drug users.
+Therapists at the CSAPA offer counselling for inmates that request it in the context of addiction medicine appointments.
+These are not drug-free zones like in certain countries.
 However, their activity only represents part of addiction health care delivery in a prison setting.
 On the one hand, addiction health care is delivered by general hospital or mental health establishments which provide health care in a prison setting.
 However, no information system exists able to measure this activity.
-On the other hand, the public authorities wished to set in place, as from 2011, a reference CSAPA for each of the 188 prisons in France (See Prison workbook).
+On the other hand, the public authorities wished to set in place, as from 2011, a reference CSAPA for each of the 187 prisons in France (See Prison workbook).
 These CSAPA are responsible for intervening in custody to ensure continuity of care.
 A financial budget has been planned to allow each reference CSAPA to dedicate an additional part-time social worker to intervention alongside incarcerated drug users or those having recently left prison.